 About the Expert

-Wiley Blevins is an early reading specialist who holds an Ed.M. from Harvard University.
+Wiley Blevins is a literacy expert and early reading specialist.
 He taught elementary school in both the United States and South America.
 Wiley has written and edited many phonics and reading materials, and is the author of numerous best-selling professional development books, including Meaningful Phonics and Word Study.

 This podcast is produced by Benchmark Education.